sugiura-hiromiti/vault/inbox/prompt_for_test.md

 ## Exception Handling

-If a test failure obviously appears to be caused by a program bug, pause changes to that tests and let me fix it.
+If a test failure obviously appears to be caused by a program bug, pause changes to that tests and let me fix it.r